 - Would you eat something labeled “chocolate-flavored”?

 - Do you eat chocolate absent-mindedly or does it call for candlelight?

 - Have you ever admitted to an erotic dream about chocolate?
 Details, please.
 Purely for research, you understand.
 I have a short story due and I already used mine.

 - Do you long for the time, fitness, blood sugar results and money to work your way through the “unique source” choices at the local upscale market?

 - I say “Callebaut” and you say….?

 - Has a Hershey kiss ever prevented a homicide at your house?

 - Ever said “What’s with the chocolate thing, I can take it or leave it.”
 Ever say that in a group of lesbians?
-If so, which part of you is scarred?
+If so, can I see your scar?

 - Do you rage at a medical establishment which refuses to prescribe chocolate for PMS when you know it works and want to submit the expense to your medical reimbursement account?

-- Ever get caught by a sharp-eyed four-year old you’ve just told there’s no dessert tonight with your head in the cupboard and a suspicous brown smear on your upper lip?
+- Ever get caught by a sharp-eyed four-year old you’ve just told there’s no dessert tonight with your head in the cupboard and a suspicous cocoa-colored smear on your upper lip?